Mike5719/React-Portfolio/README.md

 ## Credits

-Various activities from Module 20 were as guide.
+Various activities from Module 20 were used as guide.

 Tutor Wesley Clements assisted me with writing the onSubmit function in the Contact.jsx file.